How to Research New Cars Online

-If you're just testing the waters, pre-shopping, or seriously wanting to buy a new car, the automotive websites below are the best of the best.
-They'll provide you with valuable information to help you do reliable research so you can make a good car buying decision.
+If you’re testing the waters, pre-shopping, or seriously wanting to buy a new car, the automotive websites below are the best of the best.
+They’ll provide valuable information to help you do reliable research to make a good car buying decision.

 Once you find a vehicle you’d like to buy, read my section on how to start a new car price bidding war online to guarantee you pay the lowest price.